GSA/digital.gov/_posts/2016-03-16-making-the-draft-u-s-web-design-standards-better-through-your-feedback.md

 In the coming days, we’ll be answering some frequently asked questions about the Draft Standards and detailing what we’ve learned and where we hope to go next.

-As always, if you have additional questions or are thinking about similar topics, open [an issue on GitHub](https://github.com/18F/web-design-standards/issues) or email us directly at <uswebdesignstandards@gsa.gov>.
+As always, if you have additional questions or are thinking about similar topics, open [an issue on GitHub](https://github.com/18F/web-design-standards/issues) or email us directly at <a href="mailto:uswebdesignstandards@gsa.gov">uswebdesignstandards@gsa.gov</a>.
 You can also contribute code and content to the project [on GitHub](https://github.com/18F/web-design-standards).

 _This week, we released [an update](https://github.com/18F/web-design-standards/releases/tag/v0.9.0) to the Draft Standards website and upgraded the Draft Standards themselves.
 This version introduces several backwards-incompatibility changes that will affect usage of the Draft Standards.
 You can read [the release notes](https://github.com/18F/web-design-standards/releases/tag/v0.9.0).
 Also, we now have a standardized way to keep up to date with our standards through [the npm package](https://www.npmjs.com/package/uswds) for the Draft Standards._